dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### Deep Analysis: Why UUID Generation Failed

-The failure stemmed from task complexity mismatch with model capacity.
-The database contained 960 educational modules, each with a unique UUID.
+The failure stemmed from UUID generation complexity.
+Even if RAG filtering reduced the search space from 960 components to ~20-50 relevant candidates (following the A.2 approach), the model still needed to generate exact 36-character UUID strings.
 Generating function calls required the model to:

-1. **Memorize 960 UUIDs** (36-character alphanumeric strings)
+1. **Generate exact UUIDs** (36-character alphanumeric strings) for selected components
 2. **Associate each UUID** with correct content (title, difficulty, hours, concepts)
 3. **Recall appropriate UUIDs** for given educational contexts
 4. **Sequence UUIDs** respecting prerequisite and difficulty constraints